-What are the days and times when alcohol can be bought in Thailand in 2017-2018, and when are alcohol sales banned?
+What are the days and times when alcohol can be bought in Thailand, and when are alcohol sales banned?

-I thought I would update this article on when alcohol can be bought in Thailand in 2017-2018, as laws have changed in the last couple of years and many people new in the Kingdom are still finding buying alcohol in Thailand confusing.
+We are updating this article on when alcohol can be bought in Thailand, as laws have changed in the last couple of years and many people new in the Kingdom are still finding buying alcohol in Thailand confusing.

 After all, sometimes you walk into your local supermarket or 7-11 and alcohol is easily bought.
 At other times you are told, “No, you can’t buy this now”.